danylo-volchenko/Watchpoint/.github/README.md

 ## Description

-#### This Linux kernel module sets a hardware breakpoint on a specified memory address.
+#### This Linux kernel module sets a hardware breakpoints on a specified memory addresses.
 #### When the memory address is accessed (either read or write), the module's callbacks are called, and information about access provided.
-#### On architectures that support R,W,X,RW type of hardware breakpoints it will set 2 breakpoints (1 for READ and 1 for WRITE).
+#### On architectures that support R,W,X,RW type of hardware breakpoints it will set 2 breakpoints (1 for READ and 1 for WRITE) for each watchpoint.
-#### On architectures that do not support exclusive read (R) hardware breakpoint it will set R|W and infer access type by probing the memory before and after accesses.
+#### On architectures that do not support exclusive read (R) hardware breakpoint it will set R|W and infer access type by probing the memory before and after accesses (max 4bps).

 ## Features

-- Monitor a memory address set via module parameter or sysfs entry.
+- Monitor a memory addresses set via module parameter or sysfs entry.
-- Set a hardware breakpoint on the specified memory address.
+- Set multiple hardware breakpoints on the specified memory addresses.
 - Invoke callbacks and print details about memory access.
 - Planned: dump stack of a process which accessed the memory.